The cars : Rover 200 BRM LE

-Rover approached the owner of the BRM marque, David Owen of the Rubery Owen Corporation, and asked him if they could use the BRM name on a range of sporting saloons and hatchbacks derived from its existing range, to which the answer was an enthusiastic yes – ‘but,’ he said, ‘do it properly’.
+Rover approached the owner of the BRM marque, David Owen of the Rubery Owen Corporation, and asked him if the company could use the BRM name on a range of sporting saloons and hatchbacks derived from its existing range, to which the answer was an enthusiastic yes – ‘but,’ he said, ‘do it properly.’

 Launching the BRM

-But it was the engineering aspects that mark the 200 BRM out, the suspension received the most work with a 20mm lower ride height over the vi and improved damping and handling, the compromise is spot on.
-Rover described it thus: “We wanted Grand Tourer cruising, not Boy-Racer.”
+However, it was the engineering aspects that marked the 200 BRM out, the suspension received the most work with a 20mm lower ride height over the vi and improved damping and handling, the compromise was spot on.
+Rover described it thus: ‘We wanted Grand Tourer cruising, not Boy-Racer.’

 What the testers thought…

 The British motoring press were less than enthusiastic about the 200 BRM.
-Autocar magazine’s road test of 18 November 1998 chose to write a whole paragraph about its fiddly turned aluminium heater controls, and then went on to suggest that it was nothing more than a cynical marketing attempt to sell more 200s.
+Autocar’s road test of 18 November 1998 included a whole paragraph about its fiddly turned aluminium heater controls, and then went on to suggest that it was nothing more than a cynical marketing attempt to sell more 200s.
 It was almost as if the tester decided he didn’t like the car before he even looked at it.

 Most other motoring magazines chose a similar angle, harping on about silly orange mouths and, again, cynical marketing.
 Only AutoExpress magazine was genuinely enthusiastic about the BRM and seemed to understand where Rover was coming from.

 The production BRM.
 Note the more pronounced orange snout compared to the original concept

 The problem was, no one knew about the 200 BRM, by the late 1990s BMW’s marketing strategy didn’t include performance versions of Rover cars (especially as they made most BMW’s look expensive and slow, pound for pound), so the only way you’d know the car existed was a visit to the showroom.